-Summit Lake Trail is a 4.7 mile loop trail located near Soda Springs, CA that features a lake and is good for all skill levels.
+Summit Lake Trail is a 4.7 mile loop trail located near Soda Springs, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and camping and is accessible from March until November.
 Dogs are also able to use this trail.

 Directions from Truckee: Travel west on Hwy. #80 and take the Castle Peak/Boreal Ridge Road exit, which is immediately west of the highway's Donner Summit Roadside Rest Area.
 On the south side of the highway there is a sign reading: Tahoe National Forest Trailhead Donner Summit Pacific Crest Trail.
 Follow the directions on the sign turning east for 0.4 miles to the trailhead.